 - Technical Sales

 You'll combine your Engineering knowledge with sales in this career.
 You'll be tasked with selling scientific or technology-based products and services, so having a technical background is advantageous.
 Employers will also look for strong interpersonal and teamwork skills, so if you're a people-person this career is right up your street.
-If technical sales sounds interesting to you, why not check out the Softcat opportunities like this one available on our website?

 If you're ready to start looking for a graduate job, sign up to GradTouch now and you'll receive tailored alerts based on your job preferences.